-❖ Synonyms for education
+Synonyms for education

-Instruction, schooling, teaching, training, tuition, tutelage, tutoring.
+There are many synonyms of education. they are as follows: Instruction, schooling, teaching, training, tuition, tutelage, tutoring.

 Education is a gradual process which brings positive changes in the human life and behavior.
 We can also define education as "a process of acquiring knowledge through study or imparting the knowledge by way of instructions or some other practical procedure".